oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/common/create-connections/create-connections.md

 - Completed all the previous labs

-## Task 1: Create a connection with File Server
+## Task 1: Create a connection with FTP Server

 To access the File Server from an Integration, you will need to create an FTP Connection.